-Knowing the costs involved in designing the structure and graphics, and what materials the package can be made with for the quantity you need produced, are important.
+Knowing the costs involved in designing the structure and graphics, the impact of the materials the package can be made with for the quantity you need produced are important.

 But deciding on product packaging direction involves more than answering those questions.

 You may want to have a design professional experienced in retail package design and retail product launch in your corner to help make the best decision for your business success.

 Launching and rebranding a product is an investment in its success.

 Too often retail packaging design cost is not factored into the budget or it is under budgeted.
 Success at retail depends on your package.